floriandejonckheere/utu-thesis/thesis/chapters/02-methodology.typ

 The process is structured sequentially, however the authors suggests that researchers may proceed in a non-linear fashion, and start or stop at any step, depending on the context and requirements of the research.

-In this thesis specifically, the DSRP is used to guide the design and development of the automated modularization technology, with a particular focus on the design and development, demonstration, and evaluation steps.
+In this thesis, we use the #acr("DSRP") as a guideline for the design, development, and evaluation of the automated modularization approach used in the case study.
+We focus in particular on the design and development, demonstration, and evaluation steps.